Thykof/dusa-auto-pool/README.md

 ## Parameters

-You can use the environment variable `TOKEN_0_MAX` and `TOKEN_0_MAX` to set the maximum amount of tokens you want to add to the pool.
+You can use the environment variable `TOKEN_A_MAX` and `TOKEN_A_MAX` to set the maximum amount of tokens you want to add to the pool.
 Enter the amount in the lowest unit of the token.

 For pool WETH-WMAS:

 - token 0: Wrapped Ether, for 1WETH, enter 1000000000000000000
 - token 1: Wrapped Massa, for 1WMAS, enter 1000000000

-For pool USDC-WMAS:
+For pool WMAS-USDC:

 - token 0: Wrapped Massa, for 1WMAS, enter 1000000000
 - token 1: USD Coin, for 1USDC, enter 1000000